katex-rs/katex-rs/README.md

 1. Hydrate the KaTeX submodule and Git LFS assets (`git submodule update --init --recursive`).
 2. Install Rust (stable + nightly), Node.js, `wasm-pack`, and `cargo-nextest`.
 3. Run formatting, Clippy, and the Nextest-powered test suite.
-4. Use `cargo xtask screenshotter` for browser-based regression tests and `cargo bench --bench perf` for Criterion benchmarks.
+4. Use `cargo xtask screenshotter` for browser-based regression tests, run `cargo bench --bench perf` for the Criterion-based native benchmarks, and `cargo bench --bench perf_gungraun` for Gungraun flamegraphs plus regression checks (Need installing `gungraun-runner` for this).
+You can checkout generated flamegraphs in the `target/gungraun/katex-rs/perf_gungraun` folder.

 Refer to [`docs/BENCHMARK.md`](docs/BENCHMARK.md) and [`docs/FLAMEGRAPH.md`](docs/FLAMEGRAPH.md) for deeper performance workflows.